aces/Loris/docs/API/LorisRESTAPI.md

 PUT / POST / PATCH methods are not supported on /candidate in this version of the Loris API.

+Future versions will likely include support for POSTing to this URL to create a new candidate

 # 3.1 Specific Candidate